 A tax lien placed by the IRS means that they’ll have all rights over that asset.
 You can only restore your rights to the property (land, home, car, etc) when you’ve paid off your taxes in full and the tax lien is removed.
 You can’t sell the land or property if the IRS has placed a tax lien on it.
 A Notice of Federal Tax Lien will be filed if you’ve received a Notice and Demand for Payment of taxes and you neglect to pay or refuse to pay within 10 days after receiving the notice.

 A tax lien is the first step taken by the Internal Revenue Service to collect taxes owed.
-It will be established in the amount of your tax debt.
+It will be established in the amount of your taxes owed.
 The tax lien will make your financial situation so complicated that it normally forces an individual to pay their taxes.
 When a tax lien is filed, your creditors are all publicly notified that the IRS has a claim against all of your property – including any property you may obtain after the lien has been filed.
 The notice is used by the court system to establish priority in possible sales of real estate or bankruptcy.
 The tax lien means that the IRS receives it’s money for back taxes owed before any other creditor can receive payment from you.
 If after a tax lien is placed on your property you still do not pay the taxes – the IRS will begin to levy and seize assets in exchange for taxes owed.

 Tax Liens and Credit Rating